NBA Betting Basics

 Sportsbooks do this to mitigate their own financial risk.
 However, don’t worry if the lines change after you’ve placed your bet.
 No matter what, your bet is locked in at the odds that you initially wagered on.

 Betting the NBA Moneyline

 The simplest NBA bet available is the moneyline, and it’s also the most common.
-When you bet the moneyline, you’re betting on who will win the game period.
+When you bet the moneyline, you’re betting on who will win the game straight up.
 The margin of victory does not matter.

-Check out our comprehensive guide to betting the NBA moneyline for more strategic considerations on the most popular NBA wager.
+Check out our comprehensive guide to betting the NBA moneyline for more strategic considerations on the simplest NBA wager.

 Totals betting (also known as over/under betting) is also relatively straightforward.
 Simply put, you are placing a bet on the total score of a game.
 Calculate the total score by adding the points each team scored together.

 In our example, the total is set at 210.5.
 If you bet on the over, you’re betting that Golden State and OKC’s combined scores will be more than 210.5 points.
 Just like placing a bet against the spread, half-points are used to avoid the possibility of a push, or tie.